All Episodes

 You don't get to that rank without being political.

-They get recycled and retreaded, and you see them coming back and forth with little or no overwatch.
+You see them coming back and forth with little or no overwatch.

-But it's important for you to realize also that there are other people that are not senior executive service, but that are in close contact uh with them and do their dirty work.
+But it's important for you to realize also that there are other people that are not senior executive service, but that are in close contact with them and do their dirty work.

-It it's like every other organized criminal enterprise.
+It's like every other organized criminal enterprise.

 The people at the top direct things, and then they have other people that are loyal to them.

-And or in certain cases, they have high-ranking people who actually go out and do uh investigations or do certain things to get information, or in the case of Steel, where they have uh sources that, and I've been saying this for two years now, they have sources that will create, just like an entrapment case, create information for them.
+Or in the case of Steele, where they have sources that, and I've been saying this for two years now, they have sources that will create, just like an entrapment case, create information for them.

-So I wanted to bring on um, you know, I've been talking about this at nauseum, but somebody who's been uh I think doing a very good job on Fox News um analyzing this stuff, and I have had a problem with the way a lot of people analyze this problem because I don't think they understand the SES problem and where these issues actually occur.
+And I have had a problem with the way a lot of people analyze this problem because I don't think they understand the SES problem and where these issues actually occur.

-I don't have a copy, Greg, but I would assume that you're seeing this picture that I'm laying out here.
+But I would assume that you're seeing this picture that I'm laying out here.

-Having been a former FBI agent, I saw that the people at the top would do things that didn't make any sense to the lower level because we just weren't given the information uh, or they were doing things that were outside of the realm of where we were working.
+Having been a former FBI agent, I saw that the people at the top would do things that didn't make any sense to the lower level because we just weren't given the information or they were doing things that were outside of the realm of where we were working.

-Well, you're absolutely right, Jonathan, and The manipulation uh principally by Comey uh began at the commencement of the investigation.
+And the manipulation, principally by Comey, began at the commencement of the investigation.

-Instead of it being handled by uh the Washington field office, as you know, that would normally be the practice, uh James Cummie uh took it over to himself at Maine Justice and basically, you know, handled it with a small cadre of of his own top people, including uh Andrew McCabe, Peter Strzok, James Baker, James Rubicke, uh Lisa Page.
+James Comey took it over to himself at Maine Justice and basically, you know, handled it with a small cadre of his own top people, including Andrew McCabe, Peter Strzok, James Baker, James Rubici, Lisa Page.

 And these are the people who are seriously criticized in the Inspector General report for persistent and pervasive bias.

-Oh, think about that, a willingness to allow their bias to dictate the outcome.
+Think about that, a willingness to allow their bias to dictate the outcome.

-And and James Comey was instrumental, he was all in.
+And James Comey was instrumental.

-They should have titled the report how James Comey ruined the FBI.
+They should have titled the report How James Comey Ruined the FBI.

 They said he made ad hoc decisions based on his personal views.